-This Bible lesson for children is based on Paul’s explanation of love from 1 Corinthians 13:1-8.
-Use this lesson to instruct children on the characteristics of Christ-like love.
-This kids Bible lesson could be used as a children’s church or expanded for a Sunday school lesson.
+Teach what the Bible says about love.
+This lesson on love is from 1 Corinthians 13:1-8.
+Kids will learn the characteristics of Christ-like love.
+Use this teaching plan in children’s church or Sunday school.
 Please leave any suggestions at the bottom of this page.

 Curriculum Text: 1 Corinthians 13:1-8